uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ![ezgif-4-581c98fc16cb]({{ site.url }}/img/Post3/ezgif-4-581c98fc16cb.gif){:height="40%" width="40%"}

 Ok, that was easy enough.
 Now how about making it move predictably?
+I then went onto the web to search for ways that I could coordinate stepper movement effectively, and found much more than I was expecting.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fHAO7SW-SZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This video by iforce2d had absolutely everything I was looking for and more.
+By the end, he has introduced a sketch that would allow you to prepare stepper movements for multiple steppers and execute them complete with stepper start-time end-time coordination, linear acceleration, and interrupts.
+This massively simplifies everything.

 ### The Kinematics Conspiracy